s7xdd/express-blog/README.md

-A demo express app to practice and implement different libraries in ExpressJs as reusable modules.
+An Express app to practice and implement different libraries as reusable modules.